-This experiment began as a calming and stabilising exercise.
-It uses the basic instructions of a pranayama practice: breath in – four counts, retain the breath – four counts, breath out – four counts, retain the breath – four counts.
-Keep repeating.
-Retaining the breath is not a holding of the breath; retaining is without tension.
+This drawing works with the instructions for a pranayama (yogic) breath practice: breath in for count of four, retain the breath for a count of four, breath out for a count of four, retain the breath for a count of four – and keep repeating.
+Retaining the breath is not holding the breath; it done without tension.
 Each of the four stages is the same length.
-When I was first taught this practice it was accompanied by visualising a line going up with the inbreath, across with retaining the breath, down with the out breath, across with retaining the breath – four visualized lines, a perfect square.
+When I was first taught this practice it was accompanied by visualising a line going up with the inbreath, across while retaining the breath, down with the out breath, across on retaining the breath – four visualized lines, a perfect square.
 I applied this to the act of drawing.

 Gradually I developed four steps for lengthening the breath stages: